cbedoy/cbedoy/README.md

 - About 7 years working as mobile developer within Kotlin, Java, Obj-C, Swift, Js.
 - Strong skills with UX/UI, I can replicate what designer wants.
-- Experience working with startups and big companies
+- Experience working with startups and enterprise companies
 - Strong skills and follower of design patterns and good design guidelines (please don't forget testing!)
 - Open to learn new things, grow up ever